Lazarus404/box-playground/README.md

 Box.Service.create_user(name)
 ```

-The `name` parameter can be any binary string you like.
+The `name` parameter can be any binary string you like

+## Want More?

+Please let me know if there's an interest in an actual library and I'll consider doing that.